-The actual process to figure this out is quite complex, first you need to complete an in depth room by room heat loss, then use what's called conversion factors to work out how big the radiator you're looking for are, but this is quite long winded, and this is the consumer series, we're here to simplify it for you.
+The process to figure this out is quite complex, first, you need to complete an in-depth room-by-room heat loss, then use what's called conversion factors to work out how big the radiator you're looking for is, but this is quite long-winded, and this is the consumer series, we're here to simplify it for you.

-So, once again this is part of an article you can find below, where you can find all this broken down and the cheat sheets, but another reminder, this is NOT a replacement for actual real world calculations, its a guide to give you an idea what to expect, and to give you a level of understanding so you know what to ask installers.
+So, once again this is part of an article you can find below, where you can find all this broken down and the cheat sheets, but another reminder, this is NOT a replacement for actual real-world calculations.
+It is a guide to give you an idea what to expect and to give you a level of understanding so you know what to ask installers.

-Now the first thing you'll need to be aware of is the different types of radiator available.
-You have type 11, type 21, type 22 and type 33.
-If you look down from the top of your radiator you'll see which you have, The first number represents the amount of panels and the second number how many of these convector fins.
+Now the first thing you'll need to be aware of is the different types of radiators available.
+You have type 11, type 21, type 22, and type 33.
+If you look down from the top of your radiator you'll see which you have, The first number represents the number of panels, and the second number how many of these convector fins.

-If you don't have these types of radiators with convector fins, you most likely want to upgrade your radiators anyway purley down to age, let alone the reduced output they have.
+If you don't have these types of radiators with convector fins, you most likely want to upgrade your radiators anyway purely down to age, let alone the reduced output they have.

-So once you know what types of radiator you have you simply measure how many m2 your radiator is and multiply it by this table.
+So once you know what types of radiator you have you simply measure how much m2 your radiator is and multiply it by this table.

-This table shows the amount of watts delivered per m2 of radiator when the radiator is at 50c.
+This table shows the number of watts delivered per m2 of the radiator when the radiator is at 50c.

-If the amount of watts your radiator can produce at our new 50c flow temperature matches or exceeds your room's heat loss you'll probably have no problem with the rads you've got.
+If the number of watts your radiator can produce at our new 50c flow temperature matches or exceeds your room's heat loss you'll probably have no problem with the rads you've got.

 |50°C Radiators (DT30)|